rust-lang/rfcs/text/0000-alternate-registries.md

 be specified, however this was ruled out on the basis that we believe that the registry to use for dependencies is tightly linked to the project and hence it would be wrong to move this into global configuration.

+## Validating external dependencies
+It would be possible to check that external dependencies exist, however I think that this would need to be optional as there could be situations where the alternate crates.io server would be unable to contact the external dependencies and hence would not be possible.
+This is certainly something that could be added at a later stage if there is sufficient demand.

 # Unresolved questions
 [unresolved]: #unresolved-questions